preactjs/preact-www/content/en/cli/getting-started.md

 Looking to set up a blog?
 Look no further!
 This template gives you a simple and elegant Preact-powered blog that you can edit using [Netlify CMS](https://www.netlifycms.org/).

-To get started with these templates just do
+To get started with any of these templates, run `preact create` to create a new project with your template of choice:

 ```shell
 preact create <template-name> <app-name>